 Oom Yung Doe schools offer training in 8 complete martial arts, including Ship Pal Gae (18 weapons).
-These demonstrations, by Oom Yung Doe practitioners at a variety of rank and ability levels, illustrate what you can achieve through training:
+The video below shows Ship Pal Gae demonstrations, starting at 5:38.

 Ship Pal Gae Forms are soft and hard.
 These forms develop flexibility, coordination, strength, and speed.
 The mind, body, and weapons must come together as one.
 Strong eye contact is maintained with the opponent, and movements are usually offensive.
 The hands and feet are used in all different directions, with both angles and circles.
 The proper steps of Ship Pal Gae practice at an intermediate level: